kushmittal05/Plinko-with-score/README.md

-# Plinko-with-score
+# plinko-with-score
-A plinko game with a score
+plinko game with scores